0ddjob/UMPK-R_Computer/README.md

 ![RAM layout](УМПК-Р_Memory_Layout_ENG.jpg)

 ## Map of ICs
-Due to the complete lack of 14-pin 32kbit DRAMs in the West I have replaced my faulty ones with 4164 64kbit DRAMs.
+Due to the complete lack of 14-pin 32kbit DRAMs in the West I have replaced my faulty ones with 4164 64kbit DRAMs.<br>

 ![Main ICs on the motherboard](UMPK-R_circuit_layout.jpg)
 ```
 - D1    КР580ГФ24   8224    Clock generator